CVE-2001-1491

 01 // Technical Summary

 Opera 5.11 is vulnerable to a denial-of-service (DoS) attack that can be triggered remotely.
-A malicious webpage containing a large number of images can exhaust the browser's resources, leading to significant CPU consumption and a memory leak, effectively rendering the browser unusable.
-This vulnerability poses a risk to users browsing untrusted websites, potentially disrupting their workflow or even crashing their systems.
+By loading a webpage containing a large number of images, attackers can exhaust the browser's resources, leading to significant CPU consumption and a memory leak, effectively rendering the browser unusable.
+This vulnerability poses a risk of disrupting user access and potentially impacting business operations.

 02 // Vulnerability Mechanism

-Step 3: Image Loading Trigger: Opera 5.11 begins to parse the HTML and attempts to load the images specified in the <img> tags.
+Step 3: Image Loading Trigger: The Opera browser begins to parse the HTML and encounters the numerous <img> tags.
+It initiates a request to load each image.

 03 // Deep Technical Analysis